mayankkkksss/100-Days-of-Code-Python/README.md

 This repository contains the projects I built while following **100 Days of Code: The Complete Python Pro Bootcamp** by **Angela Yu**.

-_If you don't find any day's project, that means it probably has a separate repository.
+_If you don't find a project for a given day, it probably has its own repository.
 (Will be attached here in the README)_

 I started maintaining this repository from **Day 37**.
 The projects from Days 1–36 were completed separately.